 The easiest way today to learn the language through online learning sites.
 With online resources, you can begin to learn it even before you’ve landed in Indonesia.
 Online course structures, downloadable episodes, and various study materials provide an opportunity to learn on the go and allows flexible studying hours.

 Thriving online communities in various sites lead to engagement and feedback.
 These, however, need to be supplemented by consistent practice.
-Some of the popular online resources are:
+Some of the popular online resources for learning Bahasa Indonesia are:

 Indonesianpod101.com is by far the most comprehensive online course that I have come across.
 It offers: